paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Great icons!

-    Could you add the formspring's icon to your set? <http://www.formspring.me>
+    Could you add the formspring’s icon to your set? <http://www.formspring.me>

-    It is a site of questions, and is becoming a sensation in my country, several people have already registered and created their profiles, and I would like to add an icon of it on my blog to promote my profile as well as people do with the icons "follow me on Twitter.
+    It is a site of questions, and is becoming a sensation in my country, several people have already registered and created their profiles, and I would like to add an icon of it on my blog to promote my profile as well as people do with the icons “follow me on Twitter”.

     Thanks in advance.